joealewine/blockchain-rhos/howto/console-upgrade-ocp.md

 ```
 {:codeblock}

-Replace this section with the following lines at the same indentation:
+Replace the values above with the following lines at the same indentation:
 ```
 - name: CLUSTERTYPE
   value: OPENSHIFT